Tinkerforge/doc/en/source/Software/Brickv.rst

  On Windows you might need to install Atmel driver ``atm6124_cdc.inf`` from the drivers subfolder in the Brick Viewer installation folder.

+ Windows 7 might autodetect a Brick as "GPS Camera Detect" serial device but flashing should still work.
+If it doesn't you need to install the Atmel driver ``atm6124_cdc.inf`` for it.

  If you have an old Linux kernel you might need to install the kernel driver from `here <http://www.embedded-it.de/en/microcontroller/eNet-sam7X.php>`__ (at the bottom: "SAM-BA Linux USB driver")